 Converting PowerPoint to e-learning

-We’ve all been to sessions where a trainer clicks through slides of a PowerPoint presentation while giving a lecture.
-PowerPoint is great for a one-sided presentation, where a speaker does all the talking.
-But it’s not the right tool to use to engage learners.
+We’ve all been to sessions where the trainer clicks through PowerPoint slides while giving a lecture.
+That’s because PowerPoint is great for one-sided presentations, where one speaker does all the talking.
+But it’s not the right tool to engage learners.
 Engagement requires interactivity and a degree of learner autonomy to take an active role and acquire knowledge organically at their own pace.

 If you want learners to acquire the information you’re sharing with them, the most effective way is to use interactive, engaging methods.
 For example, quiz questions, bite-sized nuggets of microlearning content, and instant feedback supplied automatically in response to the learner’s actions.